elbosso/docker-tt-rss/README.md

+*** EVEN MORE IMPORTANT NOTICE ***
+The reason for deprecating this image is invalid since I was able to change just one line inside the Dockerfile to be able to build and use it on a raspberry 3B+!!
+I found the correct URI for the tarball here: https://gitlab.com/robconnolly/docker-ttrss/-/blob/master/Dockerfile

 *** IMPORTANT NOTICE ***
 THIS IMAGE HAS BEEN DEPRECATED
 We are no longer able to ingest tarballs from upstream repo